coolinmc6/front-end-dev/general-development/interview-prep/questions-javascript.md

 hey
 */
 ```
-- this isn't anything too difficult but I am simply creating a process and then in my
+- this isn't anything too difficult but I am simply creating a promise and then in my
 returned value, I'm returning another promise.
 - The first promise logs "Promise #1" and then resolves the value "hey"
 - the second promise logs "Promise #2" and then resolves the value it received from the first one